jianxiaoguo/website/content/en/docs/applications/managing-app-processes.md

 Running individual commands in a container

 ```
-# drycc ps:exec python-getting-started-web-69b7d4bfdc-kl4xf -- date
+$ drycc ps:exec python-getting-started-web-69b7d4bfdc-kl4xf -- date
 ```

 Use "drycc ps --help" for a list of global command-line (applies to all commands).

 ## Restarting an Application Processes

-If you need to restart an application process, you may use `drycc ps:restart`.
+If you need to restart an application process, you may use `drycc pts:restart`.
 Behind the scenes, Drycc Workflow instructs Kubernetes to terminate the old process and launch a new one in its place.

 ```